caseybraithwaite/concourse-slack-resource/README.md

 *thread_ts* - **optional** - the timestamp of a previous message to start a thread under

 *text* - **optional** - text to send, if provided with blocks then this will be used as fallback text (for example, in notifications where blocks can't be rendered)

+*channel* - **optional** - the channel id to send the message to - will override source.channel if provided

 ### A note on channels